hspurlock/gitea-local/README.md

 # Local Gitea Setup with Docker Compose

-This setup runs Gitea with a PostgreSQL database.
+This setup runs Gitea with HTTPS enabled and a PostgreSQL database.

 ## Prerequisites